 What is a 1099-C?

-As a general rule, if you have canceled, forgiven, or discharged debt for less than the amount you pay, the amount of the canceled debt is taxable income.
+According to the IRS, if you have canceled, forgiven, or discharged debt for less than the amount you pay, the amount of the canceled debt is taxable income.
 If this is the case, you need to report your canceled debt on on a Form 1099-C, or Cancellation of Debt, for the year the cancellation is set into place.
 The only time this tax doesn’t apply is if the law specifically states that it allows you to exclude the debt from your gross income.

 It may seem like a vicious cycle, and it certainly can be.
 Without the expert advice of financial advisors and tax professionals, getting out of debt and reaching financial freedom may feel like an impossible task.
 This is how many people get their debt cancelled.